Magp133/dungeon_generator/README.md

 For shrines:
 Shrines do not have any information as they are a custom thing I am adding for my own games.
 This will be updated later but isn't important for the actual dungeon as the goal was traps, monsters and treasure.

+## Dungeon Data
+As mentioned breifly at the start the monster information is from this site: https://5e.tools/bestiary.html#aarakocra_mm where I downloaded the entire database as a csv and filtered the columns.
+The CR (challenge rating) had to be converted into an int and the Type had to be cleaned as there were issues comparing it to strings.

+There was an issue with monsters not getting chosen for the dungeon.
+This was due to how some monster types and how boss generation works.
+Boss generation takes the dungeon difficulty and adds a random integer between 1 and 3 to it.
+It will then filter the monster database for a monsters with that CR and choose one.
+This defines the type of monsters that are allowed to be generated as mentioned before with type.

+The issue with this is that some monster types do not have many low CR monsters.
+Additionally the types are sometimes in the form of the following *Humanoid (Kobold)*.
+They have a subtype within their core type.
+These types as a whole may not meet the CR requirments either.
+To get around this if the monster db is empty after filtering and sampling the conditions are relaxed and only considers the core type which would be *Humanoid* in the previous example.

+If an error occurs due to this then it probably attempted to make a boss a dragon (one of the low CR ones) which doesn't have any low CR monsters.
+Though with the settings it had for this example dungeon it might just be in range for one or two of the lowest.
+Run it again and it should generate a fully functional dungeon.